Serve Apple Cider Sangria at your gatherings this holiday season. Made with white wine, brandy, apple cider, ginger beer and spices, this pitcher

 - fresh cranberries

-Use ground spices instead as a last resort: they will give the sangria a slightly gritty texture.
+Ignore the urge to substitute ground spices!
+Use ground spices instead as a last resort: They will give the sangria a slightly gritty texture.
+It’s better to add a cinnamon sugar rim.

 For garnishes, you can add star anise and cinnamon sticks.
 You can buy star anise at specialty shops or online.